AronGahagan/cpt-dev/README.md

-# cpt: The ClearPlan Toolbar
+# cpt: The CP Toolbar
 ## Table of Contents
 1. Vision
 1. [Prerequisites](#prerequisites)